jsirianni/gocron/README.md

 The above examples will notify the server to expect a notification every hour.
 If the job does not check in within 1 hour, an email alert is sent.
 Future notifications are suppressed until the job checks in again.

 ## Sizing
-A single Google Compute Engine f1-micro instance has been proven to handle 50,000 jobs that check in at a rate of 10,000 jobs per 90 seconds.
+A single Google Compute Engine f1-micro instance has been proven to hand1le 50,000 jobs that check in at a rate of 10,000 jobs per 90 seconds.
 At this rate, the load was less than 15%.
 The CPU would max out every 5 minutes when the service would check the entire database for jobs that have not checked in.